 - Sign language interpreters

-- Qualified and certified spoken language interpreters for other languages
+- Qualified and certified spoken language interpreters

 - Written materials in other languages

 - Braille

 - Large print

-- · Audio and other formats
+- Audio and other formats

 You can find this member handbook on our website at: https://yamhillcco.org.
 If you need help or have questions, call Customer Service at 855-722-8205.